ensn/mchv-multiinstancing/README.md

 ## it doesnt work
 - make sure your pc is running windows<br />
 - make sure macro.py and settings.py are there and in the same directory<br />
-- run settings.py - if it fails, there is a error in that file<br />
+- run settingstest.py - if it fails, there is a error in settings.py<br />
 - macro doesnt click/clicks before gui loads - increase delays in the settings.py file<br />
 - macro clicks in the wrong spots - adjust coordinates in the settings.txt file (default is for 1080x1920 monitors, maximized (not fullscreen), Large GUI, Beta 1.8.1)<br />
 - macro runs in game - only start the macro when you are NOT paused<br />